MSc Water and Environmental ManagementFind a programme

 |Location of programme||Clifton campus|

 This programme provides the skills and knowledge required for a career in water and environmental management.
 You will acquire academic and practical skills, as well as developing a detailed knowledge of fundamental environmental processes and the ways in which these need to be managed sustainably.
-The programme is taught by leading practitioners, including personnel from the Environment Agency and the Department of Environment, Food and Rural Affairs.
+The programme is taught by leading practitioners, which may include personnel from the Environment Agency and the Department of Environment, Food and Rural Affairs.
+The MSc addresses the complex issue of water and environmental security in a changing world.
+Applicants may wish to apply to become members of the Chartered Institution of Water and Environmental Management.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.